LuaR0bloz/Fast-Limited-sniper/README.md

 5. done it is sniping limiteds under the set of the robux range

 # notes
-this uses rolimons to snipe so credit to them i guess
+1. this uses rolimons to snipe so credit to them i guess
+2. run config.exe if u dont wish to use your account info or u wanna test the sniper